 - fifth semester: when students are starting to focus their studies and think about steps leading to graduation

-- seventh semester: to prepare for any capstone experiences required and planning for post graduation
+- seventh semester: to prepare for any capstone experiences required and plan for postgraduation

-Office hours are Monday through Friday, 9 a.m. to 4 p.m., excluding university holidays.
-Students should schedule their advising appointments in advance through My ASU or this direct link so advisors can set aside the appropriate time to answer all their questions.
+Office hours are Monday through Friday, 9 a.m.-4 p.m., excluding university holidays.
+Students should schedule their advising appointments in advance through My ASU or the undergraduate advising page so advisors can set aside the appropriate time to answer all their questions.

 Registration and credit

-Students enrolling in courses offered by the College of Global Futures are expected to follow the rules and deadlines specified in this catalog and the ASU academic calendar.
+Students who enroll in courses offered by the College of Global Futures are expected to follow the rules and deadlines specified in this catalog and the ASU Academic Calendar.
 Students are encouraged to meet with their academic advisor before registration.